bflaug32/iot-api-flask/server/README.md

 * run the docker app you just built `docker run -p 5000:5000 --name app fabbit-iot`
 * Visit the server at http://localhost:5000/

+* To close the app type `docker stop app`
+* if you want to rebuild with new code also run `docker rm app`

 ## Additional Notes
 * if `localhost` does not work, get the IP of your docker machine via the following command `docker-machine ip`
 * if you'd like to login to the terminal of the running docker instance use `docker exec -it app bash`